ofcWilliam/ofcWilliam/README.md

 - 🌱 I currently want to learning everything! 🤣
 - 👯 I’m soon looking to collaborate with other creators!
 - 🥅 2030 Goals: Open up my website to the public!
-- ⚡ Fun fact: I love to script, stream, and play games
+- ⚡ Fun fact: I love to script and play games!

 <br />